michelled/weavly.org/src/robot-activities/wait-for-1.md

    * What happens before: We put food in the microwave
    * Wait time: 'x' time to reheat food
-   * What happens after: Take food out of microwave
+   * What happens after: Take food out of the microwave
 3. Provide pictures of events where wait time takes place or ask learners to think of events where wait time is part of the event.
 For each event, ask learners to identify:

    * What was happening before (actions leading up to the wait for)